dnna/terraform-provider-auth0/README.md

 #### Argument Reference

 Arguments have the same names as provided in Auth0 Management API documentation (https://auth0.com/docs/api/management/v2#!/Clients).

-The provider itself requires 2 parameters:
+The provider itself requires 3 parameters:

 - `domain` - The provided domain for the Auth0 account
-- `access_token` - An access token with sufficient permissions to access the Auth0 Management API and perform CRUD operations on clients
+- `client_id` - The client ID for the Application
+- `client_secret` - The client secret for the Applicaton.

+You can consult [the Auth0 Documentation](https://auth0.com/docs/api/management/v2/tokens#1-create-and-authorize-an-application) for steps on creating a Machine-to-Machine Application in your Auth0 tenant with access to its Auth0 Management API.

 #### Attributes Reference